ElenaCM-0/FUSTA/part0/ex6.md

 participant browser
 participant server

-Note right of browser: A new note is created.
 Note right of browser: The browser creates a new note with the current date and the given content Note right of browser: The browser adds this note to the data it prints Note right of browser: The browser repaints the page